 It’s important to remember that most substances, from synthetic medications to natural substances, that change the way your brain functions necessarily involve chemicals.
 Once you start to rely on a substance to function, it can become a crutch or a vice, and one of the main ideas at the heart of addiction treatment is to help patients recover without relying on another substance — even if it’s a “natural” one.

 What you “should” or “shouldn’t” do in life is more complicated than something you can read in an article, and you should make a decision that’s right for you.
-But the potential health risks of Kava mixed with the fact that it, like any other substance, can be misused, means that at the Florida House Experience, we don’t recommend it.
+But the potential health risks of Kava mixed with the fact that it, like any other substance, can be misused, means that at FHE Health, we don’t recommend it.
 Contact us for more information about addiction and effective, sustainable treatment methods.